j5onrf/dots/waybar/waybar-0.13.0-release/README.md

 ### No, There Are Not "New CSS Features"

-To answer your main question directly: No, Waybar 0.13.0 does not appear to add brand-new CSS properties or drastically change the GTK CSS parser.
+Waybar 0.13.0 does not appear to add brand-new CSS properties or drastically change the GTK CSS parser.
 The core styling engine remains the same.

 However, the reasons to upgrade are still very compelling.